optofab/optofab.github.io/_retrospectives/2021-08-16-Retrospective-Audit-1-Semester2.md

 **How to improve**

-1. Consider separating out the decision log into a separate document, that is kept in your repository, so that new version can be tracked. [:boat:]
+1. Consider separating out the decision log into a separate document, that is kept in your repository, so that new version can be tracked. :white_check_mark:
 2. [Include the decision logs from previous sememster.] :white_check_mark:

 ### Team work